 That said, I don't think it makes much difference who is Education Secretary because the administration and Republicans are so far from consensus with teachers and Democrats that reform is in jeopardy.

 Time after time, during the recently ended session, an education bill before a committee would draw the enthusiastic endorsement of teachers in the room only to have a representative of the Public Education Department rain on their picnic.
 Many a bill was designed to circumvent the department or dilute its power.
-Even when the two sides agreed on a program, they disagreed about how to fund it.

 We've been here before.
 In the 1990s the disagreements were as profound, the debates as emotional.
 Lawmakers in 1999 created the nonpartisan, 64-member Education Initiatives and Accountability Task Force, made up of legislators, superintendents, teachers, parents, business people, citizens and Education Department staff.
 They did some very good work, and New Mexico First and Think New Mexico, nonpartisan good-government groups, also contributed.